MileHacker Logo

 Plan Ahead

 For an easier time, consider Rosetta Stone for language learning.
-When using public transport or navigating old towns, comfortable shoes with good support it's a good idea to due to cobblestones.
+When using mass transit or navigating old towns, comfortable shoes with good support are advised due to cobblestones.

 Next Up: Sustainable Travel in Alsace.
 Eco-Friendly, Responsible Tourism, Conservation